alberttangalbert/insider-transaction-research/readme.md

     - Verify there are 4812408 rows
     - Download the results as a .csv file
     - Save the file in `data` folder as `ndt.csv`
-3. Sage factors
+3. Returns and Market cap
     - Copy paste code from this [file](sql/fetch_returns_market_cap.sql) and run
-    - Verify there are 124.1K rows
+    - Verify there are 3868011 rows
     - Download the results as a .csv file
     - Save the file in `data` folder as `returns_market_cap.csv.csv`